Firdaws-b/-COENS-SOENS-soen341project2023-/README.md

 - **Implement the authentication and authorization system**

-    PHP will be used to implement a secure authentication and authorization system for the website.
+    Node.Js and Express.Js will be used to implement a secure authentication and authorization system for the website.
 This should include functions for creating, reading, updating, and deleting user accounts and passwords.

 - **Create the database**